Scolopendra polymorpha

-Scolopendra polymorpha, the common desert centipede, tiger centipede, banded desert centipede, or Sonoran Desert centipede is a centipede species found in western North America.
+Scolopendra polymorpha, the common desert centipede, tiger centipede, banded desert centipede, or Sonoran Desert centipede, is a centipede species found in western North America and the Hawaiian Islands.

 Description

 Their bodies generally reach 4–7 in in length.
 Coloration is variable, hence the species name polymorpha which means "many forms", and alternative common names like "multicolored centipede".
 The body segments have one dark lateral stripe, so they are also known as the tiger centipede or tiger-striped centipede.
 Generally, this species has a darker brown-, red-, or orange-colored head and lighter brown, tan, or orange body segments with yellow legs.
 However, some populations, such as those in Southern California, may be entirely light blue with indigo stripes, with turquoise legs.
 Its antennae have seven or more smooth segments.

 Distribution and habitat

 S. polymorpha is indigenous to the Southwestern United States and northern Mexico, north to the Pacific coast.
 It inhabits dry grasslands, forest, and desert; in these habitats, the centipedes generally take up residence under rocks, though they have been observed creating burrows in suitable environments and inside rotting logs.

+Scolopendra polymorpha is indigenous to the deserts of western North America; in Texas, New Mexico, and Arizona in the United States, and in Sonora and Chihuahua in northern Mexico.
+They primarily seek shelter during the day in moist, cool areas such as under desert rocks.

+Due to their desert habitat, they are one of the most xeric members of Chilopoda.
+However, due to incomplete adaptation to this extreme environment, Scolopendra polymorpha are most active at night during the cool winter months, or occasionally during the summer New Mexico Monsoon, when temperatures are lower and moisture is higher, and remain burrowed underground throughout the rest of the year.